muchlakshay/CUDA-MLP-from-scratch/README.md

 The goal is to speed up training using GPU parallelism.

-Current Status: Not fully working yet (on big datasets), debugging kernel issues and issues with big Datasets like MNIST.
+Current Status: Not fully working yet (on big datasets), debugging kernel issues and issues with big Datasets like MNIST. and the project files that ive uploaded are completly raw, i'll add comments soon too.

 ## What Works:
 - Forward pass